microsoft/PythonProgrammingPuzzles/puzzles/README.md

                 assert v == "No"
                 assert f.split(".")[1:] not in [['txt'], ['dll'], ['exe']] or not f[0].isalpha() or n_digits > 3
         return True

+    def sol(filenames=['cat.txt', '!jog.dll', '31F9.html', 'Is this okay?.txt', '.exe', '']):
+        """Return a list of Yes/No strings that determine whether candidate filename is valid.
+A valid filename should end in .txt, .exe, or .dll, and should have at most three digits, no additional periods

+        ["train.jpg", "doc10234.txt", "3eadme.txt"] = ["No", "No", "Yes"]
+        """
     ```
     <details><summary>1 hand-written solution </summary>